 Persons in Authority who have regular direct contact with Vulnerable Persons must complete the online training before assuming their role.

-All Persons who have completed the online module will be required to produce a certificate of completion to <MEMBER ORGANISATION>’s safeguarding officer and/or person in charge of recruitment.
+All Persons who have completed the online module will be required to produce a certificate of completion to SRA’s safeguarding officer and/or person in charge of recruitment.

 Training